Learn how to shop for groceries with zero waste in mind. From the grocery store, to your kitchen,reduce waste while shopping.

 For recycling, like many people in Leelanau County, you bring it to recycling centers and drop it off in receptacles.
 It is a service as part of our taxes, but it still is work to get it there.
 So making a point to simplify and lower the amount of what we get rid of has been a big deal.
 I would always rather opt for recyclable than trashable and single-use items.

 I found that groceries brought in so much trash!
 Especially after the last few months as we are eliminating single-use non-recyclable plastics.
+There are biodegradable yet durable products, such as Baggu reusable bags that can replace single-use products.

 A lot of farmers, like our Co-op will be happy if you clean and reuse containers that they use.
 They may take them back to be used again!
 Things such as vintage egg cartons or berry boxes make great storage options for food items in your kitchen